Mattlister/FilmDBMain/README.md

  8. Your site has now been deployed successfully.

-### Coding credits
+### CAcknowledgements

-* The Bcypt and Hashing passwords security credit goes to Corey Schafer for his tutorial on Youtube.
+* The Bcypt and Hashing passwords security credit goes to [Corey Schafer](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=1) for his tutorial on Youtube.

-* For creating and adding users to the MongoDB, credit to Anna Greaves for her support on getting the features to work.
+* For creating and adding users to the MongoDB, credit to [Anna Greaves](https://github.com/AJGreaves) for her support on getting the features to work.

-* For helping with the Editing and Delete changes, credit to Scott Kipp for his assistance with getting these features finished within the app.
+* For helping with the Editing and Delete changes, credit to [Scott Kipp](https://github.com/ShavingSeagull) for his assistance with getting these features finished within the app.

-* Credit to Anthony O'Brien for assisting me and advising on some of the parts of the project I'd been struggling with and also, his allowance to review his code to help me build my project.
+* Credit to [Anthony O'Brien](https://github.com/auxfuse) for assisting me and advising on some of the parts of the project I'd been struggling with and also, his allowance to review his code to help me build my project.

-* W3CSchools notes were used for styling the buttons which helped keep it connected to the original design.
+* [W3CSchools](https://www.w3schools.com/css/css3_buttons.asp) notes were used for styling the buttons which helped keep it connected to the original design.

-### Huge Thanks and Acknowledgements
+### Huge Thanks

-* I'd like to say a special thank you to my mentor Simen Daehlin who has supported me throughout the project and has been a great influence and inspired me to keep going.
+* I'd like to say a special thank you to my mentor [Simen Daehlin](https://github.com/Eventyret) who has supported me throughout the project and has been a great influence and inspired me to keep going.
 He helped me understand better processes of my code and more efficient industry standards.

-* I'd like to say a huge thank you to Anna Greaves for helping me, seeing my determination and helping me with my project.
+* I'd like to say a huge thank you to [Anna Greaves](https://github.com/AJGreaves) for helping me, seeing my determination and helping me with my project.

-* Thank you to Anthony O'Brien for his reassurance in my low points and for saying, "Don't worry about the level of commits, over 500 is fine!!" and for checking in and making sure I'm keeping my chin up.
+* Thank you to [Anthony O'Brien](https://github.com/auxfuse) for his reassurance in my low points and for saying, "Don't worry about the level of commits, over 500 is fine!!" and for checking in and making sure I'm keeping my chin up.

-* Thank you as well to Anna, Scott, Tim, Samantha, Hayley and all the CI tutors and support team who really had my back to help me progress with the project.
+* Thank you as well to <b>Anna</b>, <b>Scott</b>, <b>Tim</b>, <b>Samantha</b>, <b>Hayley</b> and all the <b>CI tutors</b> and <b>support team</b> who really had my back to help me progress with the project.